Stock apps for kids that will help teach them how the stock market works, PLUS, let them make parent-approved trades.

 Kids own the stocks and ETFs, but adults have control over (and legal responsibility for) the account until your child reaches the age of majority (between 18 and 25, depending on what state you live in).

-I love that you can help kids expand or start their portfolio by buying them gift cards between $1 and $500 they can redeem for stocks (not available in Connecticut, FYI).
+I love that you can help kids expand or start their portfolio by buying them gift cards between $1 and $500 that they can redeem for stocks (not available in Connecticut, FYI).

-Know that fractional shares are bundled together until Stockpile executes the order at pre-set times, fyi.
+Know that fractional shares are bundled together until Stockpile executes the order at pre-set times, FYI.

 The Price: $4.95/month, plus a $5 quarterly inactivity fee for accounts worth $20 or less.
 Kids can start investing with as little as $1.